COSC3020/theoretical-sorting-mayajaye/README.md

 Add your answers to this markdown file.

-I would verify this claim by using the algorithm to sort all permutations of lists of varying sizes.
-If X does run on $O(n)$, all permutations of an input size n will take around the same amount of time, and as the input size increases, the runtime will increase linearly.
-Any comparison based algorithm will need to at least look at all of the elements of a list which results in a linear time complexity.
-This means the lower bound of X should be $\Omega(n)$.
+I would verify this claim by using the algorithm to sort sorted lists, reverse sorted lists, and randomly permuted lists of varying sizes.
+If X does run on
-If $O(n)$ is the upper bound, all of these inputs should take approximately the same amount since the upper and lower bounds of X are the same.
-If one ordering does not take the same amount of time as the rest of the orderings, that means it has exceeded the upper bound, and X is incorrect.

-The runtime should also increase linearly with the input size.
-For example, if input size 100 takes 0.1 seconds, input size 100,000 should take around 1000 times longer, so around 100 seconds since the time should be increasing at the same rate as the input size.
-Other performance factors can affect this time though, so I would graph the runtimes of the different input sizes and make sure they follow a linear slope.
+$O(n)$, as the input size increases, the runtime will increase linearly for each case.
+For example, if input size 100 takes 0.1 seconds, input size 100,000 should take around 1000 times longer, so around 100 seconds since the time should be increasing proportionally to the input size.
+Other performance factors can affect this time though, so I would graph the runtimes of each case and make sure they follow a linear slope.
 If there are any major outliers, X is incorrect.

 Theoretically, X could not be correct.
 Comparison-based algorithms can be represented by a binary decision tree since each comparison leads you to a